marnix/MEPK/README.md

 This is a Java library for building checked Metamath/Ghilbert-like proofs, which should be sufficient for verifying all Ghilbert and most Metamath proofs.

-See the Javadoc for more information.
+See the JavaDoc for more information.

 To-do list for functionality: